Cape Town International Convention Centre: History

-Due to the success of the CTICC it was expanded in 2010.
-A second round of expansion work is due to begin in February 2015 and is expected to be completed during 2017.
-The expansion is planned to add 10 000m² of floor space to the centre.
+In December 2025, it was reported that the City of Cape Town passed a resolution that granted the City in-principle approval to proceed with exploring the option of selling its stake in the CTICC.
+The resolution followed the end of a public consultation period that began in September of the same year.
+The City said that during the consultation process, most of the comments received were in support of the sale.

 Controversies

 In August 2014, it was reported that the African National Congress had amassed a R1.3 million account with the CTICC since 2011.
 Executive director of auxiliary affairs, Gerard Ras, said that the ANC should not be allowed to use the facilities until the account is settled.